miccai-ultrasound/miccai-ultrasound.github.io/asmus21.md

 # ASMUS Workshop '21

-The 2nd International Workshop of Advances in Simplifying Medical UltraSound
+**The 2nd International Workshop of Advances in Simplifying Medical UltraSound (ASMUS) - a workshop held in conjunction with MICCAI 2021, the 24th International Conference on Medical Image Computing and Computer Assisted Intervention.**

+>ASMUS will be accepting full-length research papers; more details to follow.

 ## Program